Klajdis32/Klajdis32/README.md

 <p>
 🎓 I’m a Physicist at the Aristotle University of Thessaloniki (Auth)<br>
 👀 I’m interested in physics and computer programming.<br>
-🌱 I’m currently learning java and c.<br>
+🌱 I’m currently learning JavaScript and Python.<br>
 💞️ I'm open to collaborate on programing projects.<br>
 📫 This is my email address in case you want to contact with me: <a href="mailto:ktsami@auth.gr">ktsami@auth.gr</a><br>
 🌐 My Personal Website: https://tsamiklainti.com/